garethredfern/redfern-dev/src/articles/08-two-way-binding.md

 <script>
   import Counter from './Counter.svelte'

-  let value = 0
+  let value = $state(0)
 </script>

 <Counter bind:count={value} />
 <p>The count is {value}</p>
 ```

+The `$bindable` rune marks a prop as two-way bindable.
 When the Counter updates `count`, the parent's `value` updates too.

 Use this sparingly.
 It can make data flow confusing.
-Often, events are clearer.
+Often, callback props are clearer.

 ## Comparing to Vue